- Primary publisher

 Hall was the recipient of the Prime Minister's Award for Literary Achievement in poetry in 2015.
 Arts Council Chairman, Dr Dick Grant, said, “These awards recognise our finest writers, nominated for an extraordinary legacy of literary achievement.
 This year the recipients represent diverse, but also profoundly New Zealand perspectives.
 They are leaders in the practice of their craft and throughout their careers have enriched us with insight, imagination, humour and humanity.
 I extend them my sincere congratulations.”
 (Creative New Zealand, October, 2015)

-In 2016 Hall released Maukatere: floating mountian in 2016 (Seraph Press).
-It is written in a an experimental style, as a single long poem sequence.
-The book is hand bound and features drawings from Wellington artist Rachael O'Neill.
-The first edition made it onto the Seraph best sellers list.
+In 2016 Hall released Maukatere: Floating Mountain in 2016 (Seraph Press).
+It is written in an experimental style as a single long poem sequence.
+The book is hand-bound and features drawings from Wellington artist Rachael O'Neill.
+The first edition made it onto the Seraph bestsellers list.

 Updated: December 2016

 - Read and listen to recordings of Bernadette Hall's poems on the New Zealand Electronic Poetry Centre's website

 - Bernadette Hall's profile on the Academy of New Zealand Literature site

 - Information about Bernadette Hall at the International Institute of Modern Letters